Riviera maya: top 5 things to do

 #5 Beach Clubs and Beaches

 You have come all the way to the Riviera Maya, a place known for its fabulous beaches and amazing water.
-Going to the beach is a must, no explanation is needed.
+Going to the beach is a must; and our favorite of the top 5 things to do, no explanation is needed.

-The best Beach Club in Tulum according to us is a long-existing beach club, that has not changed hands or become overtly sheek, it is affordable with good food, and has a nice staff.
+The best Beach Club in Tulum, according to us, is a long-existing beach club that has not changed hands or become overtly sheek, it is affordable with good food, and has a nice staff.
 Our winner is the Playa Paraiso Beach Club.
-The club has incredible views of the ocean and just a short walk down the best views of the Tulum Ruins from the ocean.
-You can also board a local panga, or a small fisherman boat and get even better views from the sea.
+The club has incredible views of the ocean and just a short walk down to the best views of the Tulum Ruins from the ocean.
+You can also board a local panga, or a small fisherman’s boat, and get even better views from the sea.

 Our favorite beach in the region is Xpu-ha.
 The Xpu-ha beach has silky white sand and is one of the prettiest beaches along the coast.
 There are a number of beach restaurants where you can enjoy lunch or beach chairs with a minimum consumption amount.
 You can enjoy beach massages or just float in the ocean.